spacetelescope/jwst/docs/jwst/pathloss/reference_files.rst

 CTYPE1  'PIXEL'               Type of physical coordinate in this dimension
 ======= ===================== ===================================================================

-Dimension 2 expresses the decenter along the direction perpendicular to the dispersion for a point source:
+Dimension 2 expresses the value of the PWCPOS keyword:

 ======= ===================== ===================================================================
 CRPIX2  9.0                   Reference pixel in fastest dimension